CxWatcher/SmartTVKick/README.md

 - Press OK To Search / Play / Pause
 - Press Next or Back to Close Keyboard
 - Press Back to exit out of a Live Stream
+- Press Menu to Favorite a Streamer
-- Press Menu for Quality Controls
+- Press Menu in Stream for Quality Controls
 - Use DPAD for up and down Streamer Selection

 ### How to install